thomas-k-cameron/my-mbo-analysis-book/src/depth-imbalance/result.md

   - [Future Direction](#future-direction)

 ## Summary
+- Market liquidity is measured by *what the average execution price of FOK market order would be at given tick of an orderbook*
 - Market tends to offer more trading opportunities when order book is more liquid
 - However, there are some details to it.